Morphing¶

 The value of a morphing parameter is calculated by balancing the four values stored on each corner of a touchpad.
 If your finger is closer to corner X, the value of the morphing parameter will be closer to whatever value is store on corner X.

-When you turn an encoder to change the value of a morphing parameter, its value is no longer controlled by the touchpad and is controlled by the encoder: this parameter is now overridden and a grey box drawn behind the parameter name and value on the screen.
+When you turn an encoder to change the value of a morphing parameter its value is no longer controlled by the touchpad and instead stays at the value as set by turning the encoder: the parameter is now overridden and a grey box drawn behind the parameter name and value on the screen:

 To store a sound on one of the corners of the touchpad, press the corresponding store preset key (▛, ▜, ▙ or ▟).
 The current values of all parameters will be stored on that specific corner and none of the morphing parameters are overridden anymore.

-Pressing to_all will store only the overridden values on all four corners.
+Press to_all to store any overridden values on all four corners.

 Tip